davidparsson/stable-revision-finder/README.md

 Running the Tests
 -----------------
-The tests uses two packages to be installed. `mockito` and `unittest-xml-reporting`.
+The tests uses two packages to be installed, `mockito` and `unittest-xml-reporting`.
 They can be installed using `easy_install` like this:

 <pre>